 Whatever your goal is – put money into savings, pay off debt, etc – you’ll probably need to make cuts of some sort.
 Be super honest with yourself: are any of your spending categories cutting into your goals?

-For Dan and I, it was needless shopping and eating out.
+For my husband and I, it was needless shopping and eating out.
 I’m a frugal person who loves a bargain, but hot dang.
 I was still spending a ton of money.
 And eating out?
 I was a new mom who didn’t have the brain power for cooking (that’s how I thought of it).
 But when we reduced those areas of our budget or eliminated them completely (no spend month), we saved close to $400.
 Crazy!
 And that is just a fraction of what we used to spend before we made a budget.

 #9 – Make a budget for next month